 Admission to the Ph.D. program for students who receive the M.A. degree from KU:

-The M.A. student who wishes to be considered for admission to the Ph.D. program must complete and sign the Petition for Continuation in the Ph.D.
-Program form, which will be distributed at the M.A. exam and collected with the completed exams on day two of testing.
-It is expected that such students will already have expressed this interest to a potential major field advisor and received that faculty member’s support.
-The student must pass the M.A. exam in order for his/her petition to be considered by the graduate faculty.
-After receiving departmental approval for the petition and completing all requirements for the M.A. degree, the student will automatically be entered into the Ph.D. program and will be expected to maintain his/her enrollment as per Graduate Studies guidelines.
+The M.A. or M.A./Ph.D. student who wishes to be considered for full admission to the Ph.D. program must complete and sign the Petition for Continuation in the Ph.D.
+Program form which will be distributed at the M.A.
+Exam.
+The student must pass the M.A.
+Exam in order for the petition to be considered by the graduate faculty.
+After receiving departmental approval for the petition and completing all requirements for the M.A. degree, the student will automatically be entered into the Ph.D. program and will be expected to maintain enrollment as per Graduate Studies guidelines.

-M.A. students who do not submit the petition at the time of the M.A. exam will need to reapply for admission to the art history graduate program.
+Students who do not submit the petition at the time of the M.A.
+Exam and who wish to remain in the department to pursue the Ph.D. will need to complete the full application for admission to the art history Ph.D. program.

 Ph.D.
 Degree Requirements

 Students must take both written and comprehensive oral examinations at the end of their course work.
 Both written and oral examinations cover the major area and 2 minor areas specified in the student’s Doctoral Program of Study petition (see department's Graduate Student Handbook).
-The oral examination normally follows the written examination by 2 weeks.
+The oral comprehensive examination normally follows the written examination by 1 week.